 - What are the best practices in innovation and new product development process?

 Product development is the first stage of a product’s life cycle.
 It’s a set of activities that help take your product idea from being a simple concept to market availability.

 Npd processes follow a strategy divided into multiple steps or phases that help a company conceive a new product idea.
 This is followed by researching, planning, designing, prototyping, and testing, followed by finally launching the idea into production.

 Having a successful new product requires a lot of resources and is quite risky as a whole.
-Because of this, you need to be aware of why the 7 steps of new product development process are so important.
+Because of this, you need to be aware of why the seven steps of new product development process are so necessary.